Transportation Master Plan

 • Public meetings,

-• Online surveys, and
+• Online survey, and

 • Direct contact with the project team through e-mail or phone.